pazoudav/MLCS-final_project/README.md

 Preprocessed dataset containing a list of API calls in a .txt file per virus execution available at this [google drive](https://drive.google.com/drive/folders/1MIeGFoPN31bOtrMAiAi8hC3sneU95H9J?usp=sharing).
 Size of the dataset is 2.1GB.

+Dataset is also saved in 'data_by_hash.json' where each hash is saved with its API calls and tags (google drives 'data_by_hash.json' contains a wrong data, for use create one locally with 'make_data_by_hash_json' in preprocessing.py)

+Small 1/10 dataset for testing and parameter tuning purposes in 'data_by_hash-small.json'